 As in playing music, and writing it, not writing about it.
 I’m a semi-pro double bassist, playing mostly jazz and improvised music, writing a bit, playing locally for my own pleasure.
 On these pages you can find out about my musical history—bands and projects I’ve been involved with in the past, over getting on for 40 years—as well as my current music.
 Book one of the bands!
 We all know life without music is empty and meaningless.
 Gigs are listed here.
 Scroll down or look at the drop-down menu and you’ll find information about my playing in the following places and times:

 - Lancaster and the north-west, 1990s-early 2000s

 - Glasgow, late 1980s-early 1990s

 - Norwich 1980s.

-To a large extent I am self-taught, except for my weekly training when I worked with Community Music East in the mid-1980s, and a regular arco lesson with terrific cellist Maja Bugge in Lancaster for a year or so around 2013.
-(I would really like to spend a year or two with a double bass tutor working on arco technique, reading and jazz theory, if I could find a really good player and teacher around Norwich, please.)
+To a large extent I am what is called ‘self-taught’, except for my formal weekly training when I worked with Community Music East in Norwich in the mid-1980s, and a regular arco lesson with terrific cellist Maja Bugge in Lancaster for a year or so around 2013.
+Obviously I have also learned from practically everyone I’ve ever played with.
+(I would really like to spend a year or two with a double bass tutor working on arco technique, reading and extending my jazz theory, if I could find a really good player and teacher now in the Norwich area, please.)

 Joey Herzfeld Trio